 No one likes rising interest rates, but they play a vital role in maintaining the health of the markets.

 But instead of using them strategically over time, the Fed is throwing the kitchen sink.

 Basically, the only thing left in the tank is to use interest rate increases to pinprick or pop the inflationary bubble that’s been building for years.

 And Dan and the team predict that this could spell trouble for the stock market.

 Guess what they did to pop their bubble… poked it with a sharp incline in interest rates.

 So if the “Everything Bubble” explodes and is tied to a slew of asset classes, how could someone protect their portfolio?

 Dan Ferris is warning that buying the dip could spell trouble for portfolios down the road.

-Despite the commonly held belief that a bear market is an excellent opportunity to buy the dip, he says that this is not ideal during a “Dead Zone.”
+Despite the commonly held belief that a bear market is an excellent opportunity to buy the dip, he says that this might not be ideal during a “Dead-Zone.”

 That’s because he believes growth could slow to a crawl, and it could take decades for a proper rebound.